Content Production Process: How to Scale Content Creation

 When you need to build processes into your content marketing strategy, Process Street’s ability to templatize makes it a breeze.
 You should have a system in place for every standard type of content, campaign, and product release.
 With Process Street you’ll be able to replicate and build on those systems instead of reinventing the wheel with every new content cycle.

-Creative content production is difficult to scale efficiently.
-But you can overcome that hurdle through content atomization.
+It’s difficult to create great content at scale.
+However, you can overcome that hurdle through content atomization.
 Simply put, content atomization is the process of creating different content pieces from a single source base piece.

 For example, if you have one white paper about student loans that is 70% applicable to other verticals like auto loans, home loans, bad credit loans, and personal loans (not to mention other potential sub-topics such as secured vs. unsecured personal loans, fixed-rate vs. variable rate personal loans, debt consolidation loans, etc.), you could templatize the base white paper and then customize the other 30% as needed in producing an individual white paper for each vertical and sub-topic.